Impact Review 2019

 Research & Development

 In September 2017 The Movement Centre began working in partnership with Liverpool John Moores University.
 The aim of the collaboration is to design a piece of equipment to be used in Targeted Training therapy.
-We are working closely with a Postgraduate design team from the Department of Maritime and Mechanical Engineering.
+We continue to work closely with a Postgraduate design team from the Department of Maritime and Mechanical Engineering.
 The development of a new piece of specialist equipment could have a huge impact on Targeted Training therapy and our future development.
 Advisor to The Movement Centre, Gabor Barton (MD PhD), who is a Professor of Clinical Biomechanics at Liverpool John Moores University, is working closely with the design team and supporting the partnership.
-This collaboration continued in 2018 and we continued to make progress with the development process.
-We aim to have a prototype finalised in 2019.

 Collaboration with LJMU